Namaqua chameleon: Feeding habits

 This species also regularly consumes plant matter in the wild, and is one of several chameleon species recorded doing so.
 Plant matter may account for up to 29.1% of their diet amongst coastal populations and 20% amongst those inland, although an average of 2.8% for coastal and 1.5% for inland populations are more common.
-Of plant material, the "fleshy parts" of Zygophyllum stapffi are most commonly eaten.
+Of plant material, the "fleshy parts" of Zygophyllum stapfii are most commonly eaten.
 In captivity, plant matter is still consumed, especially succulents, but less frequently than in the wild.
 This suggests that the species may actually be an omnivorous chameleon, which is further supported by the presence of potassium in the excretions of the nasal glands as is the case with herbivorous lizards.

 Inorganic material such as small stones, gravel, and sand are also ingested.
 They account for as much as 30% of the diet in coastal populations and 1.1% in inland populations, although an average of 6.2% and 0.5% is more common, respectively.
 It has been suggested that inorganic material may help with digestion or removing parasites.
 Regarding the former explanation, coastal populations which ingest more plant material also ingest more inorganic material.

 This species has a high metabolic rate and is voracious, often feeding until the stomach has been completely filled, and immediately begins feeding again after food has traveled to the small intestine.
 Individuals in the wild are usually found gorged to the limit; an adult has an average of 12 meals a day, each meal usually consisting of about 19-23 large darkling beetles.
 This is a reflection of food in the Namib Desert being highly abundant and constantly available; a condition that is difficult to replicate in captivity.
 As a result, captive individuals do not grow as fast as they do in the wild.